Xerefic/xerefic.github.io/_academic_projects/blind_chess.md

 course: 'Computer Vision & Intelligence Club'
 ---

-- Developed an end-to-end Deep Learning pipeline that makes use of a Recurrent Neural Network in combination with a Diffusion based Generator to reconstruct the state-space from histories efficiently.
+- Developed an efficient Deep Learning pipeline utilising a Recurrent Neural Network and Diffusion-based Generator to reconstruct the state-space from histories.
+- Addressed the Blind Chess problem, a variant of chess where players lack awareness of the pieces' locations, and proposed a Reinforcement Learning pipeline for optimal policy exploration using state-of-the-art techniques.